antoni909/README.md/CF201/class-02.md

 # Class 02

+## If you wish to exit to the homepage click on the following link to head back to the [homepage](../README.md)

 ## Reading Assignment is as follows

 ## For your assignment, go through these resources, and create a markdown file titled class-02.md in your reading notes repo that summarizes the topics.
 Then ACP your master branch to create a rendered web page on github pages